draeyy/Numbric-in-python/README.md

 # Numbric-in-python
-Some python code in Nubrical computation
+Some python code in Numbrical computation